swiss minaret ban protest 248 88 ap.

 (photo credit: AP)

-However, she stressed that the ban was only on new minarets, not on new mosques, and said Swiss Muslims were well integrated into society.
-She said the decision would not change Swiss foreign policy and that the country would continue to maintain close relations with Muslim nations.
+Calmy-Rey stressed that Muslims were accepted in Swiss society, and the decision would not change the foreign policy of the country, which would continue to maintain close relations with Muslim nations.